 Rendang Daging is a stewed beef dish typically made during Ramadan or during the Eid festive season.
 It’s usually eaten alongside some lemang and nasi impit.
 It’s become a must now to have rendang at every Hari Raya open house, because it’s become such a tradition for us!
+You can opt to switch out the beef for chicken or a meat of your choice, and it will be just as good!
 Try out this yummy recipe for yourself and let us know what you think.

 Click here for the Best Lemang in town!

 2 kg beef, sliced thinly (Or any meat of your choice)

 Salt to taste

 30 Dried chilies, soaked in hot water and discard seeds

 1) To make the kerisik, toast the grated coconut in a dry pan over low heat.
 Stir constantly until the coconut becomes golden brown and set aside.